diplomat-dataset/diplomat/README.md

 <img src="./figure/punchline_example.png" alt="punchline_example" style="zoom:50%;" />

-The above figures is examples of our dataset.
+The above figures are examples of our dataset.
 Here we offer code for the reproduction of results mentioned in our paper.

 ---